DevExpress-Examples/wpf-linear-gauge-display-custom-ui-elements/Readme.md

 ## Implementation Details

-Create a [ScaleCustomElement](https://docs.devexpress.com/WPF/DevExpress.Xpf.Gauges.ScaleCustomElement) object with a custom UI element and add the object to the [Scale.CustomElements](https://docs.devexpress.com/WPF/DevExpress.Xpf.Gauges.Scale.CustomElements) collection to display cstom content within a scale.
+Create a [ScaleCustomElement](https://docs.devexpress.com/WPF/DevExpress.Xpf.Gauges.ScaleCustomElement) object with a custom UI element and add the object to the [Scale.CustomElements](https://docs.devexpress.com/WPF/DevExpress.Xpf.Gauges.Scale.CustomElements) collection to display custom content within a scale.
 This example creates two `ScaleCustomElement` objects with **Up** and **Down** buttons:

 ```xaml
 <dxga:LinearScale >